Nora Berenstain

 University of Tennessee, Knoxville

-My work in feminist epistemology focuses on epistemic oppression and the social dimensions of knowledge within a background of intersecting structural oppressions.
-I investigate the inner workings of structural epistemic phenomena such as epistemic exploitation, structural gaslighting, and administrative violence, and I outline the everyday material effects of epistemic oppression.
-Structural oppression and science have many intertwining and intimate relationships.
-Most of these relationships have been mutually supportive and reinforcing.
-Scientific disciplines and theories have offered explanatory stories and foundational arguments for the ‘naturalness’ of the presumed inferiorities of subordinated populations.
+Structural oppression and science have intertwining relationships, many of which have been mutually supportive and reinforcing.
+Scientific disciplines and theories have offered explanatory stories and arguments for the ‘naturalness’ of the presumed inferiorities of subordinated populations.
 Structural oppressions, in turn, provide background interpretive contexts in which scientific hypotheses and theories are evaluated, making purported scientific confirmations of, for instance, biological explanation of gendered differences in sexual behavior and racial health disparities, appear to be empirically well-established.
 Less often have science and scientific concepts been used to interrogate and intervene in the structural oppressions they have long reinforced.
-My current work explores the possibility of levying key scientific notions against structural oppressions by theorizing their robustness and asking what might be needed for their genuine disruption. |
+My work also explores the possibility of levying key scientific notions against structural oppressions and asking what might be needed for their disruption.